fbpx

 SUPPLY LIST FOR OUT OF STUDIO STUDENTS

-For paints and most supplies start here where I’ve assembled a shopping list for you at Jerry’s Artarama.
+For many other supplies I’ve assembled a shopping list for you at Jerry’s Artarama.
 Search student supply lists for “Susan Hanna” if the link fails.

 PAINT: All classes use the same PAINT colors.
 You need ALL 7 colors.
 During your lessons, you will improve your composition skills, learn new techniques, cultivate proper care of materials, and use a palette including only Titanium White, Yellow Ochre, Lemon Yellow, Permanent Alizaron Crimson, Burnt Sienna, Cobalt Blue, and Ultramarine Blue.